 Except as otherwise disclosed herein, no director or executive officer of the Company, no person or company that is the direct or indirect beneficial owner of, or who exercises control or direction over more than 10 per cent of our Common Shares, and no associate or affiliate of any of them, has or has had any material interest, direct or indirect, in any transaction involving TransAlta Renewables since the date of incorporation or in any proposed transactions that have materially affected or will materially affect us.
-See "General Development of the Business."
+See the "General Development of the Business" section of this AIF.